PDOK/vectortiles-bgt-brt/README.md

 Beta
 -------------

-This is a first design.
-The Vector Tiles will not be updated daily but will be made available in beta.
-We will be happy with your feedback.
-You can add issues here of give feedback and ask questions at the [PDOK forum](https://forum.pdok.nl/c/datasets/vector-tiles-brt-en-bgt).
+This is a beta release.
+These vector tiles have been generated once for evaluation purposes.
+E.g. tiles derived from BGT are not updated daily.
+Please provide feedback using the GitHub [issue system](https://github.com/PDOK/vectortiles-bgt-brt/issues) or post a message on the [PDOK forum](https://forum.pdok.nl/c/datasets/vector-tiles-brt-en-bgt).

 Demo
 -------------

-There is a demo viewer at http://geodata.nationaalgeoregister.nl/beta/topotiles-viewer/
+A demo viewer is available at http://geodata.nationaalgeoregister.nl/beta/topotiles-viewer/

 <img src="https://www.pdok.nl/sites/default/files/images/vt.png" width="500">